For mass events & live streaming

 Unicast streaming scales cost linearly with viewers — exactly when demand peaks.

-Mass events = duplicated delivery
+Mass events duplicate delivery

 The solution